100whitebirds/p5-interactive/README.md

-Some P5.js demos with controls purely on aesthetical purpose
+Some P5.js canvas with controls purely on aesthetic purpose